-Instagram is also a great source for referral traffic.
+Instagram is also a great source of referral traffic.

 People post their photos and short stories.
 The thing is that you will not build up to 10K followers in a few weeks.

-But there are certain techniques (legit one – I don’t mean buying followers with some bots), when you apply them you can have 10K followers in a few months.
+But there are certain techniques (legit ones – I don’t mean buying followers with some bots), when you apply them you can have 10K followers in a few months.

 Just to mention a few: